 Solid Waste

 Disclosure Quantity Units

 Total solid waste generated N/A kg

 Reusable N/A kg

 Recyclable N/A kg

 Composted N/A kg

 Incinerated N/A kg

 Residuals/Landfilled N/A kg

-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The Company observes proper disposition of waste before it is collected by accredited waste disposal contractors.
 This practice gives the haulers a more efficient way to recycle the waste materials.
 Contractors, customers, and the community.
 The management will strengthen pollution controls in the business operations.
 Pollution Control training will be conducted by the officers sent by the company for training with the Department of Environment and Natural Resources.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach No significant risks are identified yet.